Neil Mullarkey: Early life and education

-From 1972—1979, Mullarkey was educated at Kingston Grammar School, an independent school for boys (now coeducational), in Kingston upon Thames, followed by Robinson College at the University of Cambridge, where he was a member of the Footlights and was Junior Treasurer during Tony Slattery's term as president.
+From 1972 to 1979, Mullarkey was educated at Kingston Grammar School, an independent school for boys (now coeducational), in Kingston upon Thames, followed by Robinson College, Cambridge, where he was a member of the Cambridge Footlights and was Junior Treasurer during Tony Slattery's term as president.
 He became president in 1982 with Nick Hancock, Steve Punt and Hugh Dennis as his contemporaries.
 Mullarkey formed Hancock & Mullarkey with Hancock, performing their act (which consisted of spoofing television shows' title sequences to that show's accompanying theme music) several times on television.
 This included Doctor Who, Kojak, and Dad's Army.

 Career

 Mullarkey has been in a double act with Tony Hawks called the Timid Twins.

 In the mid-1980s, he teamed up with Mike Myers as 'Mullarkey and Myers'.
 They would perform sketches based on their shared love of cartoons, B-movies and bad TV.
 They played around the burgeoning London pub circuit, particularly at the George IV in Chiswick, where they often shared the bill with the young Hugh Grant, then plying his trade in the Jockeys of Norfolk revue.
 As their fame increased, Mullarkey and Myers toured the UK, ending in a sold-out season at the Edinburgh Festival.

-The two appeared as 'The Sound Asleep Club' on TV-am's 'Wide Awake Club', a children's TV show hosted at the time by Tommy Boyd.
-Mike eventually returned to Toronto, but Mullarkey would briefly join him to revive 'Mullarkey and Myers' in Canada.
+The two appeared as The Sound Asleep Club on TV-am's Wide Awake Club, a children's TV show hosted at the time by Tommy Boyd.
+Myers eventually returned to Toronto, but Mullarkey would briefly join him to revive 'Mullarkey and Myers' in Canada.
 Later still, he appeared in Myers' début in Austin Powers: International Man of Mystery, as the Customs Officer who freaks Austin out with his Swedish-made penis pump.
 (He also appeared again in Goldmember and helped Mike Myers with uncredited rewrites of So I Married An Axe Murderer).

 As a founding member of The Comedy Store Players, he is regularly performing on the UK comedy circuit.